top of page

 Job Announcement

-Two Research Assistant positions
+Research Assistant (RA) positions

 Successful candidates should be undergraduate/graduate students in geoscience, environmental science, computer science, or a related field at MSU.
 Previous computational experience is preferred but not required.
 The research projects involve basic knowledge and skills in computation, remote sensing, modeling, hydrogeology, and carbon cycle.